Back to Blog

 Q:Is deferred inspection the same as being denied entry?

-A: No, deferred inspection means CBP needs more information to complete your admission.
-You are temporarily admitted while the inspection is completed.
-It's not a denial, but it's important to attend your appointment.
+A: No. Deferred inspection means CBP needs more time or documentation to complete your admission.
+You are temporarily paroled into the United States and authorized to remain until the inspection is completed.
+It is not a denial, but it is a serious matter that requires your full attention and attendance at the scheduled appointment.

 Q:What happens if I miss my deferred inspection appointment?